cJacq/CJ-1/README.md

 # CJ-1
-My first relational database design
+one of my first relational database designs

 and my first public git file :)